Bullying & Harassment

 Canadian Safe Sport Helpline

 Are you a victim or witness of harassment, abuse, or discrimination in sport?
 Contact the Canadian Sport Helpline to share your concerns and be referred to the appropriate resources.
 Thanks to financial support from the Government of Canada, the Canadian Sport Helpline is a service that is free and accessible to all in both official languages.

 Open from 8 a.m. to 8 p.m.
 (ET) 7 days a week, it is anonymous, confidential, and independent.

 CALL 1-888-83SPORT (77678)

-Rule of Two
+Practice of Two

-What is the Rule of Two?
+What is the Practice of Two?

-How can I apply the Rule of Two in a virtual setting?
+How can I apply the Practice of Two in a virtual setting?

 Special Olympics Canada recognizes that participation in any sport or physical activity has some risk of head injuries, including concussions.
-The information on this page will help you learn more about concussions and how Special Olympics Canada and its Chapters are addressing concussions to support the health and safety of all our athletes and volunteers.